guadapascal/guadapascal/README.md

 - Open and reproducible science
 - Citizen science and epistemic justice

-🌍 Where to find me:
+## 🌍 Where to find me:
 - As an Associate Professor of Operations Research at UNLZ and UCA.
 - Delivering courses on Data Science and Machine Learning at UGR.
-- Doing Community Management at Cátedra Abierta Latinoamericana Matilda y las Mujeres en Ingeniería (CAL-Matilda).
+- Doing Community Management at Cátedra Abierta Latinoamericana Matilda y las Mujeres en Ingeniería (CAL-Matilda)

-📫 Let's Connect
+## 📫 Let's Connect
 Reach out to me at: guadapascal@gmail.com

-📈 GitHub Stats
+## 📈 GitHub Stats
 <!--
 **guadapascal/guadapascal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.